cloud-elements/devportal/docs/elements/salesforce-marketing-cloud/salesforce-marketing-cloud-create-instance.md

 Salesforce is a Customer Success Platform.
 When you provision an instance, your app will have access to the different functionality offered by the Salesforce platform.

-Optionally, you may provision an instance to specific features like Marketing Cloud, Service Cloud and Salesforce Documents.
+Optionally, you may provision an instance to specific features like CRM, Cloud, Service Cloud and Salesforce Documents.
 Below are examples of each method.

 ### Step 1.
 Get Elements OAuth Information